nlapalu/MSTS/README.md

 ### Analyze di-nucleotide composition

-The di-nucleotide pattern AT/GC with a frequence of 10 bp for nucleosome fixation site has been largely described (ref) and proposed to be used as data quality control (ref CAM).
+The di-nucleotide pattern AT/GC with a frequence of 10 bp for nucleosome fixation site has been largely described (ref) and proposed to be used as data quality control (*S.Hu et al. 2017*).
 You can perform a such analysis on your mapping data converted in bigBed file with MSTS_converter.py

-from Bam file:
+**1) from you mapping file witg MSTS_converter:**

 ```
 # convert your mapping bed file to bigBed and run MSTS_dinuc_frequency